For complete lists of research tools, see Research Tools by Subject

-Provides detailed scientific information for each of the 716 species of birds nesting in the USA and Canada.
+Provides detailed scientific information for over 10,700 birds across the globe.
 Each online species entry contains recordings of that bird's songs and calls, images, videos, migration patterns, and maps of distribution.

 Scholarly encyclopedia covering all aspects of the Hindu tradition.